TheHive-Project/CortexDocs/admin/admin-guide.md

 number of CPU cores (`parallelism-factor` * nbCores), with a minimum (`parallelism-min`) and a maximum (`parallelism-max`).

-Same settings also exists for responders
+Similar settings can also be applied to responders.

 ```
 analyzer {